(Back to Geography) (Back to contents)

 In any inn you stay, you will not need to stay alone.
 Most people have homes comfortable enough that you can go home with her or stay at the inn.
 Most will expect you to stay for breakfast.
 Expect quite a workout.

 The second largest city in the Mountain Basins is very different from Kln in character, but not in function.
 It is a much older and more compact city, founded in the early Troubled Times as a neutral meeting place between three powerful kingdoms of the north, east and south.
 Its original site was beside a rushing stream known for the beauty of the gems found there.
-That site is deep under the city streets today, but the gemstone industry lives on and the city is famous for it today.
+Much of that stream is deep under the city streets today, but the gemstone industry lives on and the city is famous for it today.

 That industry has lead to many others.
 The city has large industries making threadsaws and other abrasives as well as jewelry.
 Those products are shipped to all these basins using enormous wagons pulled by teams of up to a dozen kedas.